rspinti/River_bifurcation/README.md

   - Degree of Fragmentation (DOF)
     - Variables needed:
       - Natural average discharge of river reach (QC_MA)
-      - Natual average discharge at the barrier ()
+      - Natural average discharge at the barrier ()
-      - Mazimum discharge range beyond which no fragmentation effects are expected ()
+      - Mazimum discharge range beyond which no fragmentation effects are expected (calculate a percentage?)

   - Degree of Regulation
     - Variables needed: